jackcasstlesjones/vault/Work/tandem-services.md

 ## Full-stack development

-With a wealth of experience in both front end and back end development, we are well equipped to deliver a product that surpasses your expectations.
+With a wealth of experience in both front end and back end development, we are well equipped to deliver a product that meets your needs.
+When combined with our web design services, we are able to take you from your initial project concept, all the way through to deployment of a complete full-stack web application or website.

 ## Web design